-Woven wall hangings are a great way of bringing loads of colour and texture to any space.
+This woven tassel wall hanging by Alex Dao is the only January blues we’re allowing right now!
+Tassel wall hangings are a great way of bringing loads of colour and texture to any space.
 They’re not too precious to be touched, and add an instant element of modern cosy wherever you hang them.
 And thanks to the new breed of weavers such as Maryanne Moodie and Meghan Shimek, the craftsphere is awash with creative ideas and inspirational twists on this once-retro craft.
+This fab project combines weaving with tassels creating the ultimate statement peice.

 You will need: